briandconnelly/nicheconstruct/paper/04_discussion.md

 # Discussion

 Despite their negative effects, deleterious traits can rise in abundance due to genetic linkage with other traits that are strongly favored by selection [@maynardsmith1974hitch].
-In a process termed the "Hankshaw effect", @HANKSHAW recently demonstrated that cooperative behaviors can prolong their existence by increasing their likelihood of hitchhiking with a beneficial trait.
+In a process termed the "Hankshaw effect", @HANKSHAW recently demonstrated that cooperation can prolong its existence by increasing the likelihood of hitchhiking with a beneficial trait.
 While this process does favor cooperation in the short term, it eventually reaches a dead end; when the opportunities for adaptation are exhausted, and cooperators can no longer hitchhike, they face extinction.
 In this work, we have considered whether niche construction might serve to perpetually generate new adaptive opportunities, and thus favor cooperation indefinitely.